regregex/OS126/README.md

 --------------

-- Certain \*commands in the Opus DDOS and Challenger ROMs corrupt the stack and crash on exit
+- Certain \*commands in the Opus DDOS and Challenger ROMs corrupt the stack, causing a crash on exit
   ([patched disassemblies](http://regregex.bbcmicro.net/#features.bbc)
   are available).
 - Many software titles, especially games, decrypt themselves using the